-To land on a proper hit on your target, make sure you put one of your feet (the same as your dominant hand) back, almost perpendicular to the angle of the other foot), and hold the axe firmly, but do not clench it – your hand should be relaxed and ready to let go at the right moment in the swing.
+To land a proper hit on your target, make sure you put one of your feet (the same as your dominant hand) back, almost perpendicular to the angle of the other foot), and hold the axe firmly, but do not clench it – your hand should be relaxed and ready to let go at the right moment in the swing.

-Throwing an Axe Two-Handed
+1. Throwing an Axe Two-Handed

 If you’re practicing at home, take some time to find a position that works for you – without even throwing the axe yet.
 Then, when you feel you’re stable and in a good position, lift your hands and the axe behind your head (if you’re using a two-handed overhead swing).
 When they’ve gone as far as they will comfortably go, bring it back and release the axe when your hands are roughly at eye level.

-Throwing an Axe One-Handed
+2. Throwing an Axe One-Handed

 If you’re using a one-handed overhead throw, the positioning will be slightly different – you’ll bring the axe around the dominant side of your body.
 It won’t be directly behind your head as with a two-handed throw, but slightly to the right or left, depending on which arm you use.

-Throwing an Axe Underhand
+3. Throwing an Axe Underhand

 The third technique is throwing the axe underhanded.
 Hold the axe right at the base of the handle and step into the throw to generate more momentum.
 Make sure the blade of the axe is facing the target when held directly next to your leg.
-Release the axe with enough speed so that it can complete one rotation before striking the target.
+Release the axe with enough speed to complete one rotation before striking the target.

 Where to Stand While Axe Throwing?

 At competitions you’ll see axe throwing pros using chalk.
 It’s messy, but there’s a good reason to do it.
-The proper method of chalking your hands for axe throwing is to apply chalk to your palm right where your fingers start (so on the other side of your first knuckles).
+The proper method of chalking your hands for axe throwing is to apply chalk to your palm right where your fingers start (on the other side of your first knuckles).
 Then apply chalk to where your thumb starts.
 This is where you’ll be applying most pressure with your grip on the handle, and these areas will need the effect from the chalk the most.

-Axe or Tomahawk: Which is the One for You?
+Axe or Tomahawk: Which is Best?

 There’s a friendly rivalry in the axe-throwing community about which is better for throwing – a Western-style axe or a Native American tomahawk.
 Tomahawks have a round eye shape, unlike regular axes.
 Tomahawks are thrown from the bottom of the handle for maximum flight distance and force.
 Traditional tomahawks also have longer handles than regular hatchets.
-Modern-day tomahawks such as tactical tomahawks are often made of a single piece of steel whereas axe handles are usually – but not always – made from wood.
+Modern-day tomahawks, such as tactical tomahawks are often made of a single piece of steel, whereas axe handles are usually – but not always – made from wood.

 I have written a full guide to throwing axes that you might be interested in.
 My recommendation for beginners is the SOG throwing tomahawk.

-Axe Throwing Competition: NATF and WATL
+Axe Throwing Competitions: NATF vs WATL

 Axe Throwing Safety

-That said, safety should be first and foremost concern in axe throwing, because you are throwing a sharp tool with force towards a target.
-Axe throwing is absolutely safe if the proper safety guidelines are followed.
+That said, safety should be the first and foremost concern in axe throwing, because you are throwing a sharp tool with force towards a target.
+Axe throwing is safe if the proper safety guidelines are followed.